- Live Rates

 But we’re talking about averages here, so we shouldn’t get lost in the weeds.
 The numbers presented above are a pretty good estimate of average closing costs for Portland, Oregon home buyers.

 There is currently an imbalance between supply and demand within the Portland real estate market.
-According to local MLS data and real estate reports, the city had less than a two-month supply of homes for sale as of July 2017.
+According to local MLS data and real estate reports, the city has around a two-month supply of homes for sale.
 A “balanced” real estate market has about five to six months worth of supply, according to economists.

 So there just aren’t enough properties listed for sale to satisfy the current level of demand.
 This is putting steady upward pressure on home prices, which is why the average closing costs for buyers in Portland is higher today than in previous years.

-The key takeaway here is that average closing costs for Portland, Oregon home buyers are higher today than they were last year.
-And they will likely be higher next year than they are right now.
-This is the result of steady home-price appreciation, which partly stems from the supply and demand imbalance we are seeing across the metro area.
+The key takeaway here is that average closing costs for Portland, Oregon home buyers will probably be higher next year.
+This is the result of anticipated steady home-price appreciation, which partly stems from the supply and demand imbalance we are seeing across the metro area.

-Home buyers who are “on the fence” about buying now versus in 2018 should pay close attention to these trends.
-Those who postpone their purchases until later in 2017 or 2018 will likely encounter higher home prices and closing costs.
+Home buyers who are “on the fence” about buying now versus later should pay close attention to these trends.
+Those who postpone their purchases until later on in 2020 or in 2021 will likely encounter higher home prices and closing costs.